Q. I am a commercial business or a farmer looking to donate. What kind of donations are accepted?

 - Damaged items (some restrictions apply)

 - Close-dated items and

 - Various past “best if used by” dated products.

 Q. I am an individual looking to donate.
 What kind of donations are accepted?

-We accept donations of all sizes at our locations in Maplewood and Golden Valley.
+We accept donations of all sizes at our locations in Maplewood and Brooklyn Park.
 Food donated needs to be labeled, undamaged and still within the “best if used by” date.

-Please note that Second Harvest Heartland no longer accepts in-person donations of frozen (including meat) or refrigerated product from individual donors at our Maplewood and Golden Valley facilities.
+Please note that Second Harvest Heartland no longer accepts in-person donations of frozen (including meat) or refrigerated product from individual donors at our Maplewood and Brooklyn Park facilities.

 The only acceptable perishable product is produce, along with all other non-perishable food items and grocery products.
 The new policy is in the interest of food safety for our agency partners and clients, as we cannot verify proper temperature control or correct storage procedures.
 Click here for Second Harvest Heartland locations.